Science-Based Training

 Our Scientific Foundation

-Sarkomyos articles are grounded in peer-reviewed research from leading exercise scientists.
+Sarkomyos articles are based on scientific research from leading exercise scientists.

 Dr. Brad Schoenfeld